 11 Future Work

-Future work in this project would include adding additional technical indicators to determine which ones provide the most value in determining trading strategy, incorporating other cryptocurrency price history to determine if feature importance is the same, automate data acquisition, labeling, and training of algorithm, and develop a web service to provide trading strategy for today or past days.
+Future work in this project would include adding additional technical indicators to determine which ones provide the most value in determining a trading strategy.
+In addition, modeling other cryptocurrencies would be interesting to determine the difference in parameters for between currencies.
+The decision tree output was different between markets.
+What would be the effect if the sample windows were many?
+How would the decision trees change?
+Is there a common pattern between all these models?
+Once a best algorithm is determined, automating the data flow is important to track the success of the prediction against the actual market.

 For the sentimentor component, we propose to expand on the scope of CryptoCompare’s sentiment sources to include search engine trends.
 In addition, we would focus on enhancing the Points calculation scope to include a “mature sentiment” measure by weighting the instances within the sentiment traffic.